🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 You'll want to make sure you look at:

-Locations: Make sure you’re targeting the countries, states, or cities you should be for each campaign.
+Locations: Make sure you're targeting the right countries, states, or cities across each campaign.
 Never target all countries and territories.

 Location options: Look into your location options settings (under location targeting).
-If you only want to show ads to people within your targeting, make sure you’ve selected “people in or regularly in your targeted locations.”
+If you only want to show ads to people within your targeting, make sure you've selected “Presence: People in or regularly in your targeted locations.”

 Location options settings